 Fish provide important ecosystem services not only for food but also for habitat stability and regulation.
 From a cultural perspective fish have a strong historical relationship with humans' economic activity and recreation (AAAS, 1997).
-At present, fish stocks are subject to manifold anthropogenic stresses such as pollution, invasive species, river fragmentation and habitat loss that are threatening the sustainability of stock resources (Cambray, 2003; Carpenter et al., 2017).
-At the same time fish stocks are seriously affected by overfishing (i.e. excessive harvest resulting in depleting fish stocks) as one of the main drivers of declining populations (Camp, Larkin, Ahrens, & Lorenzen, 2017).
+At present fish stocks are subject to manifold anthropogenic stresses such as pollution, invasion of exotic species, river fragmentation and habitat loss that are threatening the sustainability of the stock resources (Carpenter et al., 2017; Cambray, 2003).
+At the same time fish stocks are seriously affected by overfishing (i.e. excessive harvest resulting in depleting fish stocks) as one of the main drivers of declining populations (Camp et al., 2017).
 For this reason a sustainable management of a fishery involves constant monitoring of catch rates.
-This is important for commercial fishing activities, however, recreational angling has also a relevant impact on fish stocks, although it is often overlooked.
+This is important for commercial fishing activities, however recreational angling has also a relevant impact on fish stocks, although it is often overlooked.

-Recreational angling has raised interest in economic terms because it represents a source of income for local communities that are frequently located in remote and relatively poor areas (Cookie & Cowx, 2005; Curtis, Breen, O'Reilly, & O'Donoghue, 2017; Lawrence, 2005; Toivonen et al., 2004), as well as its impact on environmental sustainability (Gagne et al., 2017; Ready et al., 2018).
-It is estimated that 11% of the world population practice fishing as a social and leisure activity (Arlinghaus, Tillner, & Bork, 2015).
+Recreational angling has raised interest in economic terms because it represents a source of income for local communities that are frequently located in remote and relatively poor areas (Cookie and Cowx, 2005; Curtis et al., 2017; Lawrence, 2005; Toivonen et al., 2004), as well as its impact on environmental sustainability (Ready et al., 2018; Gagne et al., 2017).
+It is estimated that 11% of the world population practice fishing as a social and leisure activity (Arlinghaus et al., 2015).
 Therefore, even if the individual impact of one recreational angler is small, the cumulative effect of all anglers becomes extremely important for sustainability.
 Cooke and Cowx (2006) reported that recreational angling is responsible for about 12% of the total catches worldwide.
 Zarauz et al. (2015) argue that in the Basque Country recreational landings were found to be higher than expected after a monitoring period, accounting for roughly half of the total harvest.
-For some popular species, such as Largemouth bass (Micropterus salmoides), Rainbow Trout (Oncorhynchus mykiss), Sockeye Salmon (Oncorhynchus nerka) and Yellow Perch (Perca flavescens), recreational landings are estimated to exceed commercial volumes (Lewin, Arlinghaus, & Mehner, 2006).
-McPhee, Leadbitter, and Skilleter (2002) argue that recreational fishing is not sustainable in the long term without constant monitoring and control.
-For example, Schroeder and Love (2002) find large differences in fish species density and specimen size in comparable adjacent areas, one of which is subject to recreational fishing and the other a fishery reserve.
+For some popular species, such as Largemouth bass (Micropterus salmoides), Rainbow Trout (Oncorhynchus mykiss), Sockeye Salmon (Oncorhynchus nerka) and Yellow Perch (Perca flavescens), the impact of recreational landings is estimated to exceed commercial volumes (Lewin et al., 2006).
+McPhee et al. (2002) argue that recreational fishing is not sustainable in the long term without constant monitoring and control.
+For example, Schroeder et al. (2002) find large differences in fish species density and specimen size in comparable adjacent areas, one of which is subject to recreational fishing and the other a fishery reserve.